Twin TQFTs and Frobenius algebras: Introduction

-In \cite{CC1} the author constructed the universal $\mf{sl}(2)$ link cohomology that uses dotted foams modulo local relations.
-This theory corresponds to a certain Frobenius algebra structure defined on $\mathbb{Z}[i, a, h, X]/(X^2 -hX -a),$ and for the case of $a = h = 0$ it gives rise to an isomorphic version of the $\mf{sl}(2)$ Khovanov homology~\cite{BN1, Kh1}.
-One of the features of the construction in \cite{CC1} is its functoriality property with respect to link cobordisms relative to boundaries, with no sign indeterminacy.
-In particular, it brings a properly functorial method for computing the Khovanov homology groups.
-In \cite{CC2} the author described a method that computes fast and efficient the foam cohomology groups, and also provided a purely topological version of the foam theory in which no dots are required on cobordisms.
+In \cite{CC2}, the author described a method that computes fast and efficient the $\mf{sl}(2)$ foam cohomology groups, and also provided a purely topological version of the $\mf{sl}(2)$ foam theory in which no dots are required on cobordisms.

-We give below a short review of the universal $\mf{sl}(2)$ foam link cohomology.
-Given a link diagram $L,$ one associates to it a formal complex [L] whose objects are formally graded resolutions of $L,$ called \textit{webs}, and whose morphisms are formal linear combinations of \textit{singular cobordisms}, also called \textit{foams}, whose source and target boundaries are resolutions.
-These singular cobordisms are considered modulo certain local relations.